grandma-collaboration/grandma-cookbook/doc2/Types_Alerts.md

+### How to Respond to Different Astrophysical Alerts

-# Responding to BBH Alerts in GRANDMA
+## Responding to BBH Alerts in GRANDMA

 ### A) Criteria for BBH Follow-Up
 BBH follow-up is required if any of the following conditions are met: